 On the bedrock wall at the base of the Great Falls in Vermont, is a prehistoric petroglyph site.
-Or maybe not.
-Are those antennae?

 Know Before You Go